Geometric Prior Based Deep Human Point Cloud Geometry Compression: Experiments

 \subsubsection{Training procedure}

 The training procedure focuses on the coding of residual features produced by subtracting features of the source and aligned point clouds.
 We train seven models using different factors $\lambda$ in Eqn.~(\ref{eq:RD_loss}), specifically $\lambda \in\{0.2, 0.5, 1.1, 2.5, 6, 9, 13\}$.
-Our methodology is accomplished on a machine with a NVIDIA GeForce RTX 3090 GPU in memory of 24GB, and we implement three scales in the hierarchical structure.
+The number of feature channels in the last layer of the encoder is set to 8.
+Our methodology is accomplished on a machine with an NVIDIA GeForce RTX 3090 GPU in 24GB of memory, and we implement three scales in the hierarchical structure.
 We set the batch size as 8 and train the model for 64 epochs.
-The Adam optimizer is employed with weight decaying and the initial value is set to $16e-4$.
-It is worth mentioning that the compression of predicted geometric prior parameters and downsampled coordinates is not included in the training procedure.
-We obtain predicted parameters by using the pretrained model from \cite{wu2020unsupervised} in our mesh regression module, and these parameters are rounded to three decimal places.
+The Adam optimizer is employed with weight decay, and the initial value is set to $10^{-4}$.
+Notably, compressing predicted geometric prior parameters and downsampled coordinates is not included in the training procedure.
+Predicted parameters are obtained using the pretrained model from~\cite{zuo2021self} and then quantized to three decimal places before being written into a bitstream.
 For downsampled coordinates, we encode them losslessly using G-PCC~\cite{vpcc}.